DannyArends/D-coding/README.md

 Applications
 ------------
-The provided applications are itself are not that interesting, and sometimes far from finished, however here a short description on what they are supposed to do is provided:
+The provided applications are itself are not that interesting, and sometimes far from finished, however here a short description on what they are supposed to do:

     - actor : Testing D2.0 actors
     - aligner: Performs blastn on raw DNA sequences to a whole genome sequences in a fasta file